GautierE/saas-real-estate/README.md

 <h1>Overview</h1>

-This project aims to reproduce the functionality of www.yanport.com using Angular.
+This project aims to reproduce www.yanport.com using Angular.
 The main goal is to experiment with Angular while creating an application that contains a map feature similar to Yanport.

 <h2>Technical Stack</h2>
 <b>Technologies I am using for the first time are in bold characters</b>